By Matthias Kullowatz (@MattyAnselmo)

 |xGA (first 17)||GA (last 17)||0.604||0.000|

 |GA (first 17)||GA (last 17)||0.239||0.024|

-Whether you're interested in offense, defense, or differential, Expected Goals 2.0 outshone actual goals in its abilities to predict the future (the future in terms of goal scoring, that is).
+Whether you're interested in offense, defense, or differential, Expected Goals 2.0 outperformed actual goals in its ability to predict the future (the future in terms of goal scoring, that is).
 That 0.800 R-squared figure for xGD 2.0 even beats xGD 1.0, calculated at 0.624 by one Steve Fenn.
-One interesting note is that by segregated expected goals into even gamestates and non-even gamestates, very little predictive ability was gained (R-squared = 0.805).
+One interesting note is that by segregating expected goals into even gamestates and non-even gamestates, very little predictive ability was gained (R-squared = 0.805).